-1 Peter 3 emphasizes the understanding and honor necessary to the love of a husband to a wife: "You husbands, in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered."
+1 Peter 3 emphasizes the understanding, respect, and honor necessary to the love of a husband for his wife: "You husbands, in the same way, live with your wives in an understanding way, as with someone weaker, since she is a woman; and show her honor as a fellow heir of the grace of life, so that your prayers will not be hindered."

 1 Corinthians 7 describes the romantic and physical component necessary to that love, "the husband does not have authority over his own body, but the wife does."
-Our passage is unique in its emphasis upon the importance of forgiveness to the love of a husband for his wife.
+All of this is critical to God's design for marriage., but our passage is unique in its emphasis on forgiveness in the love of a husband for his wife.
 The word translated be bitter in v.
-19 [πικραισἑσθε, become bitter or embittered] is a word that is used literally of the stomach of the apostle John when he ingested the little book which the angel told him to eat in Rev. 10:9-10.
+19 [π ικραισέσθε, become bitter or embittered] is a word that is used literally of the stomach of the Apostle John when he ingested the little book which the angel told him to eat in Rev. 10:9-10.
 The bitterness of the stomach contrasts the sweetness of honey in the mouth.
-In Rev. 8:11, many die from drinking the waters which the great star Wormwood had made bitter during the third trumpet judgment.
+In Rev. 8:11, many die from drinking the waters that the great star Wormwood made bitter during the third trumpet judgment.
 Here the idea of poison or toxin is very clear.

 So what is Paul's counsel for a father's love in the home?
-It is that husbands are not to allow any angry lack of forgiveness to act as a toxin or poison that can destroy the love they are to maintain for their wives.
+It is that husbands are not to allow any angry lack of forgiveness to act as a toxin or poison that can destroy the love they should feel for their wives.
 Husbands are to forgive, and as with all forgiveness, they do so because they are forgiven (Matt.
 18:21-35).

-Wives will need forgiveness just like they will need love.
+Wives will need forgiveness, just like they will need love.
 Husbands need both too, but evidently wives are better at loving and forgiving than husbands are, so the special admonition for us this morning is "Husbands, you make sure you love in a forgiving way."
 Men, if our marriage is experiencing the torments of the enemy, we need to begin here loving our wives with a forgiving love.